 Albi to open in 2019

 Chef Michael Lee Rafidi is opening his first solo restaurant next summer in Navy Yard, Albi, which will feature Eastern Mediterranean fare.
-Think falafel and hummus and flatbreads and eggplant.
+Think hummus and flatbreads and eggplant.

 Special Anniversary Menu at Bombay Club